canopy-js/canopy-js/README.md

 Then can only recall things by grouping.
 And connections become disconnected.
 And the mind of the expert is lost.

+#### 9. References are intended to import, not redirect

+On the web, we find many links.
+A link sends me to a new place.
+Mention ten things, and I've sent you ten places.
+But this is not so when we speak.
+I mention that thing to help explain this thing.
+The reference is not redirection.
+The reference is importation.
+I am not referencing to send you there.
+I'm referencing to bring it here.
+So all of the time we see links.
+And most often they should keep us here.

 #### 10. Visual memory is stronger than verbal